The benchmark for U.S. mortgage credit

 Through Connecticut Avenue Securities® (CAS), institutional investors can invest side-by-side with Fannie Mae in our geographically diverse credit book of business.
 The CAS program provides an opportunity to invest in a portion of the credit risk that Fannie Mae retains when we guarantee single-family mortgage-backed securities (MBS).

 Developing a broad and deep market

 Since our first CAS issuance in October 2013, Fannie Mae has built a robust market sector for mortgage credit.
 Our offering of industry-leading tools and capabilities have helped to build a broad and diverse investor base.
 To allow institutional investors to evaluate the CAS program, we provide:

 - an unprecedented amount of performance information in our historical research dataset

 - transparency into our innovative tools and processes

-- a unique tool (Data Dynamics®) to analyze
+- a proprietary, unique tool (Data Dynamics®), free to investors, to analyze

 - Fannie Mae's historical research data

 - monthly loan-level reference pool data for monitoring investment

 Through CAS, we have developed the most liquid market for single-family mortgage credit risk.